Pre-Code Hollywood: Social problem films

 In many parts of the South today, there exists an endless dispute between rich land-owners, known as planters, and the poor cotton pickers, known as "peckerwoods".
 The planters supply the tenants with the simple requirements of everyday life and; in return, the tenants work the land year in and year out.
 A hundred volumes could be written on the rights and wrongs of both parties, but it is not the object of the producers of Cabin in the Cotton to take sides.
 We are only concerned with the effort to picture these conditions.

 In the end, however, the planters admit their wrongdoing and agree to a more equitable distribution of capital.

 A famous scene from It Happened One Night, in which Claudette Colbert hitchhikes using an unorthodox method to attract a ride, after Clark Gable's failure to get one with his thumb.

 The avaricious businessman remained a recurring character in pre-Code cinema.
 In The Match King (1932), Warren William played an industrialist based on real-life Swedish entrepreneur Ivar Kreuger, himself nicknamed the "Match King", who attempts to corner the global market on matches.
 William's vile character, Paul Kroll, commits robbery, fraud, and murder on his way from a janitor to a captain of industry.
 When the market collapses in the 1929 crash, Kroll is ruined and chooses suicide over imprisonment.
 William played another unscrupulous businessman in Skyscraper Souls (1932): David Dwight, a wealthy banker who owns a building named after himself that is larger than the Empire State Building.
 He tricks everyone he knows into poverty to appropriate others' wealth.
 He is ultimately shot by his secretary (Verree Teasdale), who then ends the film and her own life by walking off the roof of the skyscraper.

-Americans' mistrust and dislike of lawyers was a frequent topic of dissection in social problem films such Lawyer Man (1933), State's Attorney, and The Mouthpiece (1932).
+Americans' mistrust and dislike of lawyers was a frequent topic of dissection in social problem films like Lawyer Man (1933), State's Attorney, and The Mouthpiece (1932).
 In films such as Paid (1930), the legal system turns innocent characters into criminals.
 The life of Joan Crawford's character is ruined and her romantic interest is executed so that she may live free, although she is innocent of the crime for which the district attorney wants to convict her.
 Religious hypocrisy was addressed in such films as The Miracle Woman (1931), starring Barbara Stanwyck and directed by Frank Capra.